Erddig summer fun for families

 Wolf's Den natural play area spans nearly two acres of wild play space with den building, rope swings, balancing beams and a host of other natural play equipment built entirely from resources found on the 1,200-acre estate.

 Get started today and sign up for the 50 Things challenge.
-You can do nearly half of the 50 Things to do list at Erddig.
-Download Erddig and Chirk 50 Things checklist (PDF / 2.37890625MB) download here.
+Download the 50 Things to do list.

 Discover real life below stairs